 Cause of migraines is unclear

-A headache diary--where the person records the frequency, duration, and intensity of the headaches--can help pinpoint migraine triggers.
-The person should jot down the symptoms and log what he or she ate, drank, and did just before the headaches came on.
-A doctor can help determine any migraine triggers to help the patient avoid them.
+A headache diary—where you record the frequency, duration, and intensity of the headaches—can help pinpoint migraine triggers.
+You should jot down the symptoms and log what you ate, drank, and did just before the headaches came on.
+A doctor can help determine any migraine triggers to help you avoid them.

 New drugs may help